-“I can tell Sally is in love, possibly with the excitement of her new business venture (Ace of Cups).
+“I can tell Sally is in love, possibly with the excitement of her new business venture (Ace of Wands).
 She will still love dress making in the future.
 She wishes to jump in head first and start a new life (The Fool).
 She indeed will.
-She will receive the first fruits of her hard work (Ace of Wands).
+She will receive the first fruits of her hard work (Ace of Pentacles).
 However, there is nothing to indicate that long term she will make the business a success.
 The initial excitement of the venture will help the investment pay off short term but not enough to make a living.”

 There are one or two other things within the spread which I have picked up on, but they require other knowledge which is too detailed for this post.

 Although I have read the spread negatively, I would argue that Sally, because of her passion and initial success, has a chance she can make her dreams a reality but she would only be successful if she takes the advice given to her.
 An action plan which would be required so I would do this in another reading or spread which I have included in another section of this website (here!)